 While at the checkout of Wal-mart in Greeneville, TN I heard that in the future the government may be planning to place a 1% tax on people using debit cards at the check out.

 I have heard discussion and seen on emails the fear that the Obama administration is going to pass a ‘banking tax’ that will take 1% of each deposit and 1% of every transaction out of a bank account.

 Summary: The Obama administration has not proposed or recommended placing a 1% tax on all financial transactions.
-The idea of the 1% transaction tax stems from a bill repeatedly introduced by a single congressman which has no support from any other member of Congress and no chance of passing.
+The idea of the 1% transaction tax stemmed from a bill repeatedly introduced by a single congressman which had no support from any other member of Congress and no chance of passing.